jeffknupp/blog/in_progress/hardest_revisited.md

 Still, with no `GIL`, Jython programs can take full advantage of all of the cores on a machine (our "Holy Grail").
 Jython, however, is not without its drawbacks.

 For starters, it does not support *any* C extensions.
 This is a deal-breaker for many people as a ton of popular Python packages make use C extensions.
 Additionally, development and feature support lag well behind cPython.
 The *beta* for Python 2.7 was released in February of this year (and has not seen a release since).
 Python 2.5 is the officially supported version of Python in Jython.
 For reference, 2.5 was released **September 2006**.
 So it's fair to say that compatability is a very real problem for Jython.

 Lastly, there a number of areas where Jython (by its own admission) is slower than cPython.
-Any Python standard library modules written in C (and there are a lot of them) are implemented in Python in Jython.
+Any Python standard library modules written in C (and there are a lot of them), Jython implements in Python.
 These could be rewritten in Java, but the amount of optimization done cPython's C-based modules is pretty extensive.
 Jython is unlikely to approach the speed of cPython modules written in C any time soon.